Concurrent Alcohol and Subutex Abuse

 Alcohol is a central nervous system depressant that can intoxicate users and inhibit critical thinking and motor skills (Fama and Sullivan, 2014).
 Mixing alcohol and Subutex can be extremely dangerous and should never be done, as it can be fatal to mix the two (McCabe et al., 2006).
-Often, people facing an addiction to either Subutex or alcohol abuse are admitted to rehab programs.
-Most rehab programs also treat those suffering from concurrent addictions.
+Often, people facing addictions to either Subutex or alcohol are admitted to rehab programs.
+Most rehab programs treat those suffering from concurrent addictions.

 There are several signs of concurrent alcohol and Subutex abuse.
 Below are symptoms of alcohol and Subutex abuse.